 Welcome back to my ongoing NYTIP series!
-Over the last six posts (click here for the most recent of these), I fleshed out point 1 of my three-point plan to improve the NYC Subway – enhance.
+Throughout this series, I fleshed out point 1 of my three-point plan to improve the NYC Subway – enhance.
 In this post, I’ll discuss overnight service and subway system maintenance.

-Welcome back to my ongoing series on the New York-area Transportation Improvement Plan (NYTIP)!
+Welcome back to my ongoing NYTIP series!
 When I introduced NYTIP, I outlined a three-point plan for fixing the NYC Subway system: enhance, extend, and expand.
 This post summarizes the last five posts, which addressed the first point – enhance.

 UPDATE (09.18.2021): Several images updated.
 In an earlier update, I revised this post for clarity.